GoogleCloudPlatform/community/tutorials/restrict-workload-identity-with-kyverno/index.md

                   - =(image): "google/cloud-sdk:slim"
         EOF

-    This policy validates that all Pod resources created in the `staging` namespace and using the `google/cloud-sdk:slim` image will have a service account explicitly configured and this service account should match the name of our KSA.
-It also prevents that Pod resources using other images use this service account.
+    This policy validates that all Pod resources created in the `staging` namespace and using the `google/cloud-sdk:slim` image have a service account explicitly configured, and this service account should match the name of your Kubernetes service account.
+It also prevents Pod resources using other images from using this service account.

-1. Let's start trying to launch a Pod with a different image and our Kubernetes service account.
+1. Try to launch a Pod with a different image and your Kubernetes service account:

         kubectl run -it --rm --image alpine bb8 \
           --serviceaccount "$ksa_name" \
           --env gcs_bucket_name="$gcs_bucket_name" \
           -n staging \
           --restart=Never

+    You should see the following output:

         Error from server: admission webhook "validate.kyverno.svc" denied the request: